 To ensure that delivery is timely, the implementation of the Climate Action Plan is monitored by the Climate Action Unit via an inhouse monitoring system.
-The cross departmental Climate Action Team meets quarterly to drive the implementation of the Council's Climate Action Plan.
-These meetings are attended by the Senior Management team in conjunction with representatives from all council functions working on climate action.
+The cross

 The implementation of the plan is a corporate priority for the council and depends on the collective efforts of all sections of the organisation.
 The collaborative spirit will continue as the team meets quarterly to review progress, tackle obstacles, and seize new opportunities.